spine-tools/SpineOpt.jl/README.md

 # SpineModel.jl

-A Julia Module to run simulations using data in the Spine format.
-It provides:
+A Julia Module for defining and running energy models using the  [Spine](http://www.spine-model.org/) framework.
-- Functions to translate Spine data objects into  [JuMP](https://github.com/JuliaOpt/JuMP.jl)-friendly objects.
-- Functions and macros to manipulate JuMP-friendly objects.

 ## Getting started